kylattel/instagram-follower-bot/README.md

 Growing followers on Instagram through the mobile app involves repetitive actions such as navigating profiles, following users, scrolling feeds, and respecting interaction limits.
 Performing these tasks manually is slow, inconsistent, and difficult to scale.

-This project replaces manual effort with an **instagram follower bot** that runs on Android devices, delivering repeatable **instagram follow automation** and structured growth workflows with safety controls.
+This project replaces manual effort with an **instagram follow bot** that runs on Android devices, delivering repeatable **instagram follow automation** and structured growth workflows with safety controls.

 ### Mobile Instagram Growth Automation Context